Learning Concept Embeddings for Efficient Bag-of-Concepts Densification: Learning Concept Embeddings

 In this model, we jointly learn the embeddings of both words and concepts.
 First, all concept mentions are identified in the given corpus.
-Second, contexts are generated for both words and concepts from both other surrounding words and other surrounding concepts as well.
-After generating all the contexts, we use the skip-gram model to jointly learn words and concepts embeddings.
-Formally, given a training corpus of $V$ words $w_1, w_2, ..., w_V$.
-We iterate over the corpus identifying words and concept mentions and thus generating a sequence of $T$ tokens $t_1, t_2,...t_T$ where $T<V$ (as multi-word concepts will be counted as one token).
+Second, contexts are generated for both words and concepts from other surrounding words and other surrounding concepts as well.
+After generating all the contexts, we use the skip-gram model to jointly learn the embeddings of words and concepts.
+Formally, given a training corpus of $V$ words $\omega_1, \omega_2, ..., \omega_V$, we iterate over the corpus identifying words and concept mentions and thus generating a sequence of $T$ tokens $t_1, t_2,...t_T$ where $T<V$ (as multiword concepts will be counted as one token).
 Afterwards we train the a skip-gram model aiming to maximize:

 where as in the conventional skip-gram model, $s$ is the context window size.
 In this model, $t_i$ is the target token which would be either a word or a concept mention, and $t_{i+j}$ is a surrounding context word or concept mention.